Who can use the 3D printer?

 How long does it take to print an object?

-Hard to say.
-That depends on the size, shape, density, etc. of your model.
+This depends on the size, shape, density, etc. of your model.
 After we take a look at your design, we can give you an estimate.
-Also, keep in mind that we often have a waiting list.

 What color can I print my object?